ansible/terraform-provider-aap/docs/resources/job.md

 -> **Note** To pass an inventory to an aap_job resource, the underlying job template *must* have been conigured to prompt for the inventory on launch.

+!> **Warning** If an AAP Job launched by this resource is deleted from AAP, the resource will be removed from the state and a new job will be created to replace it.

 ## Example Usage